opsschool/curriculum/databases_101.rst

 reused data can be stored in a single table and referenced in other tables.
 It thus also reduces the likelihood of mistakes.

 Data can be retrieved in many forms by combining multiple tables into new tables using operations like JOIN.
 The composed table will have new rows that are a combination of its parent tables.

 Why We Use Databases?
 =====================

 We use databases to store data.
 They help provide us guarantees that data is stored and that it exists in the correct format.
 In addition most databases are heavily optimized making data retrieval very fast.

 Because of these attributes, we use databases a lot.
 Most e-commerce sites use databases to keep inventory and sales records.
 Doctors offices use databases to store medical records, and the DMV uses databases to keep track of cars.
 Lawyers use databases to keep track of case law, and many websites use databases to store and organize content.
 Databases are everywhere, and you interact with them daily.

 What is SQL?
 ============

 SQL or Structured Query Language is a :term:`domain specific language` used for accessing databases.
 It has a declarative syntax, meaning you declare the structure you want returned, the sources, and constraints in a single statement.
 The database's query parser and planner will determine a how to retrieve your data from this statement.

 SQL shell
 =========

 Many relational databases provide an interactive :term:`CLI` for interacting with the database.
 For example MySQL provides the ``mysql`` command, Postgresql provides ``psql``, and Oracle provides ``sqlplus``.
 These programs give you the ability to compose queries, and diagnose issues with the software.

 todo:: Add example of connecting with each command.

 MySQL
 -----

-To connect to a mysql database from the CLI your command would usually take the form:
+To connect to a MySQL database from the CLI your command would usually take the
+form:

 .. code-block:: console